diecknet/diecknet-blog/content/en/posts/2024/2024-08-07-PowerShell-AD-Computers-with-version-to-group.md

 I needed to find some older devices, but it's not possible to compare with a "less than" operator against the attribute value.
 So I only extracted the actual build number in the parenthesis using the `-match` operator and a Regular Expression.
 If the RegEx matches, the extracted result is extracted into the automatic variable `$Matches`.

+Then I could eventually compare the build number using the "less than" (`-lt`) operator.
+If the device was using a older build version than `19042`, I added the computer to a specific security group.

 ```powershell
 $ADComputers = Get-ADComputer -Filter * -Properties OperatingSystemVersion